emprax/Xtender/README.md

 ## Introduction

 A segmented visitor library to solidify the visitor pattern.
 The origin of the idea will be discussed in the background section, together with the problem in regards to the SOLID design principles.
-It will briefly touch upon one of original NuGet versions of this library in regards to the so-called V1/V2 approach.
-Further sections will explain how the approach works.
+We will briefly touch upon one of original NuGet versions of this library in regards to the so-called V1/V2 approach section.
+Further sections will explain how the library works.

 Specific use-cases for this library can be found in section [**Which Problems to solve**](#which-problems-to-solve), specifically in subsection [**Possible UseCases**](#possible-usecases).